vlstill/presentations/rh_0316/pres.md

 ## My Work on DIVINE

 *   compression of the state space
-    *   reduces memory requirements for LLVM verification, roughly $100 - 500\times$ for reasonably sized programs (efficiency grows with program size)
     *   bachelor's thesis, published in SEFM 2015
-    \pause
 *   export of explicit state space from DIVINE
     *   useful for chaining with other tools
     *   case study for probabilistic verification to appear in ACM SAC 2016
-    \pause
 *   verification under more realistic memory models
-    *   verification closer to behaviour of real-world memory hierarchies
     *   master's thesis, preliminary version in MEMICS 2015, extended version submitted for publication
-    \pause
-*   extended and fixed state space reductions
-    *   up to $3\times$ extra reduction
-    *   master's thesis
-    \pause
 *   code maintenance

 ## LLVM Transformations

-*   LLVM IR can be easily transformed before the verification
+*   LLVM IR can be transformed (pre-processed) before verification
-*   can be used to extend model checker's abilities, reduce state space
+*   use static analysis to extend model checker's abilities, improve performance

 \begin{latex}
     \bigskip